Hebrew 2 (PG)

-The course provides a continuation of the intensive modern Hebrew course, designed for students with at least one year of immersion in Hebrew language.
+The module provides a continuation of the intensive modern Hebrew course, designed for students with at least one year of immersion in Hebrew language.
 The course covers the future tense and some passive forms of the verb, as well as many nominal structures and forms.
 It also aims to enrich the vocabulary and includes selections of Hebrew poetry and unedited prose and newspapers articles on a variety of topics.
 Communicative practice is established through learning language around dialogues and short oral presentations dealing with a range of situations.

-The course provides students with an intermediate knowledge of Hebrew and practice of using Hebrew in a variety of everyday situations.
+The module provides students with an intermediate knowledge of Hebrew and practice of using Hebrew in a variety of everyday situations.
 It allows students to interact with Hebrew speakers in Hebrew and to use original Hebrew language sources within the level covered in the course.
 This provides students with a basis to approach research topics relating to modern Hebrew language, and its revival.